 Meet the Perimeter College Leadership

-Dr. Cynthia Lester is interim dean of Georgia State University’s Perimeter College, one of the largest associate-degree-granting colleges in the nation.
+Dr. Barbara J. Johnson is dean of Perimeter College, one of the largest associate-degree-granting colleges in the nation.

-As interim dean, Lester is the executive officer for the college and is responsible for academic, administrative, research and service functions.
-The interim dean reports to the senior vice president for academic affairs and provost of Georgia State University and is responsible for visionary, innovative leadership and effective administration of the college.
+As dean, Johnson is the executive officer for the college and responsible for academic, administrative, research and service functions.
+The dean reports to the executive vice president for academic affairs and provost of Georgia State University and is responsible for visionary and innovative leadership and effective college administration.
 Perimeter College offers five campuses servicing metropolitan Atlanta—Alpharetta, Clarkston, Decatur, Dunwoody and Newton County.
 It also offers an extensive online program that is one of the largest of any college in the University System of Georgia.

 Contact info: